Six steps you can take to manage stress and prevent burnout

 • Starting and finishing work at set times

-• Creating a separate study/ work space if you are working at home
+• Creating a separate study or work space if you are working at home

-• Taking set and non-negotiable breaks throughout the day, week and year that truly allow you to relax
+• Taking regular, non-negotiable breaks throughout the day, week, and year that truly allow you to relax

 • Deleting work, college or school related apps from your phone so you don’t receive notifications after hours